Jamiluddin Aali: Early life and career

-Nawabzada Mirza Jamiluddin Ahmad Khan was born in Delhi, British India on 20 January 1925.
+Nawabzada Mirza Jamiluddin Ahmed Khan was born in Delhi, British India, on 20 January 1925.
 His father Amiruddin Ahmed Khan was the Nawab of Loharu and his mother Syeda Jamila Begum was a direct descendant of Khwaja Mir Dard and was the fourth wife of Amiruddin Khan.
 His paternal grandfather was a disciple of Mirza Ghalib, who is regarded as one of the greatest poets of Urdu language.
 Aali earned a BA in Economics from Anglo Arabic College, Delhi in 1944.

 In 1947, just before the partition of India, Aali migrated to Karachi (later part of Pakistan) on 13 August with his family and started his career as an assistant in the Ministry of Commerce.
 In 1951, he passed the CSS (civil service of Pakistan) examination and joined the Pakistan Taxation Service.
 He was also the Officer on Special Duty at President House from 1959 to 1963.
 Aali joined the National Bank of Pakistan in 1967 and remained its vice president until his retirement in 1988.
 In 1971, he obtained an FEL and LLB (law) degree from the University of Karachi.

 Jamiluddin Aali was also a former member of the Pakistan Peoples Party and was compelled to contest the 1977 National Assembly elections from NA-191, but lost to Munawwar Hasan of Jamaat-e-Islami.
 In 1997, Aali was elected as a member of the Senate for a six-year term with support from the Muttahida Qaumi Movement.

 Jamiluddin Aali was never very clear nor comfortable answering the question as to why he drifted briefly into politics.

 Aali started composing poetry at an early age and wrote many books as well as songs.
 He wrote the song "Jeevay Jeevay Pakistan" during the 1965 Indo-Pak war which became highly popular.
 The song was sung by Shahnaz Begum with music arranged by Sohail Rana and was originally released on 14 August 1971 by PTV.
 During International Women's Year (1976), Aali wrote the song "Hum Maain, Hum Behnain, Hum Baitiyan".
 He wrote the song "Jo Nam Wohi Pehchan, Pakistan, Pakistan" at the request of former Pakistani President Ghulam Ishaq Khan in 1986.
 He also wrote the song "Mera Inam Pakistan" that was sung by Nusrat Fateh Ali Khan.

 Personal life

 Aali married Tayyba Bano in 1944.
-He had three sons and two daughters.
+He had three sons and two daughters; one of his sons is Zulqarnain Jamil Aali, popularly known as Raju Jamil, an actor and banker.